-“I waited patiently for the LORD to help me, and he turned to me and heard my cry.”
+David said, “I waited patiently for the Lord to help me, and he turned to me and heard my cry.”
 (Psalm 40:1 NLT)

-If ever there could be said that there’s truth in advertising it’d be the room people sit in for their doctor’s appointment.
+If there is any truth in advertising, it’d be the room people sit in for their doctor’s appointment.
 It’s a patient’s waiting room.
 (Think about it)

-One of the most difficult things to do is to wait, especially when you’re in a hurry, like when you’re on an expressway and the traffic is anything but express, or in the express lane at a grocery store that’s going nowhere fast.
+One of the most difficult things to do is to wait, especially when we’re in a hurry, like when we’re on an expressway and the traffic is anything but express, or in the express lane at a grocery store that’s going nowhere fast.

 God is telling us to sit in His waiting room.
 This is where we want something, like one of His promises, but God wants us to wait patiently for it, because the timing is not right, or our hearts and lives are not ready yet to receive them.
 Waiting patiently, therefore takes faith, because our desire is to help God out.

 This was Abraham’s dilemma.
-God promised his descendants would be as numerous as the stars in heaven and sand on the seashore, Genesis 22:7.
-But it has been over 20 years and n kids.
-Sarah is still barren and they’re beyond the child making years.
+God promised that Abraham’s descendants would be as numerous as the stars in heaven and sand on the seashore (Genesis 22:7).
+But it had been over 20 years and no kids.
+Sarah was still barren, and they were both well beyond the child making years.

-So instead of waiting patiently, Sarah and Abraham took matters into their own hands and had a child, Ishmael, through her maidservant Hagar.
+So instead of waiting patiently, Sarah and Abraham took matters into their own hands and had a child, Ishmael, through Hagar, Sarah’s maidservant.
 From this hastily conceived union came animosity that still exists to this day between Ishmael’s descendants, the Arab people, and Isaac’s descendants, the Jews.